17th Sunday in Ordinary Time – 26th July 2015 – Day for Life

 So how does a parish group like ours fulfil a twofold aim of aiding victims and cracking down on criminals?

-Firstly we work with the euphuistically Medaille Trust which provides safe housing for victims rescued from trafficking.
+Firstly we work with the cytotec cost Medaille Trust which provides safe housing for victims rescued from trafficking.
 The Trust has government funding for a limited period only, after which victims will be without any form of benefit and many will become street homeless.
 Without charitable donations we shall fall short of the Church’s aim of aiding victims.
-Last October we raised over £2,200 for the Medaille Trust at the cytotec cost Traffik Jam concert in the social centre and in the last 6 months people have taken hundreds of Medaille magazines.
+Last October we raised over £2,200 for the Medaille Trust at the Traffik Jam concert in the social centre and in the last 6 months people have taken hundreds of Medaille magazines.
 The magazine is free, though it invites readers to donate money.

 Secondly we are working with the Police via parishioner DCI Sion Hall who has the lead on trafficking and child sexual exploitation in East Lancashire.